 New Friends Around The World

-As soon as I became aligned with myself, I wanted to expand my network, connect with people and make new friends.
+As soon as I felt like I was coming into alignment with myself, I wanted to expand my network, connect with people and make new friends.
 Because I wanted to surround myself with the right people.

-Continuing to invest in my own education and actively participate in courses and programs allowed me to meet other like-minded people around the world.
+Continuing to invest in my own education and actively participating in courses, programs and communities allowed me to meet other like-minded people around the world.
 I started building relationships virtually through social media and zoom this year.